apache/pdfbox/fontbox/README.txt

     mvn clean install

 The default build will compile the Java sources and package the binary classes into a jar package.
-If you have IKVM.NET <http://www.ikvm.net/>
-installed, you can use the -Dikvm=... option to also build a .NET DLL.

-    mvn clean install -Dikvm=/path/to/ikvm

 See the Maven documentation for all the other available build options.